Starwort/computer-science/Paper_1/section_2/chapter_4/object_oriented_programming.md

 An **object** has attributes and methods.

-**Attribute**: a dot-accessible label on an object that points to a piece of data.
+**Attribute**: a dot-accessible label on an object that points to a piece of data
 **Method**: a function or procedure attached to a class that operates on an instance of the class
 **Class**: a data structure consisting of attributes, and (optionally) methods